The place. A temple garden with thousands of moss varieties.

 You can freely roam the mesmeric garden, replete with moss of the softest, greenest, and most varied kinds.

 The path is lined with rope to designate the out-of-bounds areas.
-A good traveller is always respectful of nature and boundaries, so please keep within the stone path to admire the moss garden.
+A good traveler is always respectful of nature and boundaries, so please keep within the stone path to admire the moss garden.

 By now, you’d have wondered how this temple garden came to be so wondrous.
 Long story short, it fell into disrepair after 2 floods for more than 100 years due to lack of funds to maintain it.
 The moss naturally grew and blossomed, and is now being cared for.